-It being the New Year also means that many of you are about to enthusiastically embark on your New Year’s Resolutions.
-And seeing that you’re reading this, undoubtedly, it’s something fitness related.
+As we begin the New Year, many of you are about to enthusiastically embark on your New Year’s Resolutions.
+And if you’re reading this, it’s probably fitness related.

 And so I got to thinking: How could I help everyone begin the new year on the front foot?
-How could I ensure that people are set up to be as successful as possible with their fitness goals in 2018?
+How could I ensure that people are set up to be as successful as possible with their fitness goals this year?

 While pondering this, an idea occurred to me: Why not ask my readers?

-– Imagine you had to give advice to a friend starting their fitness journey.
-What would you tell them 1
+– Imagine you had to advise a friend starting their fitness journey.
+What would you tell them?

 And I received a ton of great responses.
 I then vetted them, picked the best ones, and added some thoughts and commentary to each and put them together in this article.